infrared-inspection-systems/Infraspec/README.md

 #### User Dashboard

-This will be a custom dashboard per user.
-Each user will have to ability to add widgets from any of the other main dashboards to create a custom user experience.
+Custom dashboard per user.
+Each user will have to ability to add widgets from any of dashboard widgets to create a custom user experience.
-This could include system health check, devices online, device/shortcut links, weather, time, notifications, logs, snapshots, graphs, ups battery, and any other widgets that are available in the below menus.
+Include: system health check, devices online, device/shortcut links, weather, time, notifications, logs, snapshots, graphs, ups battery, and any other widgets that are available in the below menus.
 Drag and drop widgets would be great here.

 #### Dashboard Main